eight857/GameWorks_NEW/HairWorks_Ue4_ReleaseNotes.md

 * Assign an imported hair asset to the Asset/Hair property.
 There two ways to tune HairWorks assets.

-	* By default the attributes of the HairWorks asset will be inherited by the BluePrint Component.
-Therefore, the HairWorks attributes will be dimmed and disabled.
+	* By default the attributes of the HairWorks asset will be inherited by the BluePrint Component. Â Therefore, the HairWorks attributes will be dimmed and disabled.

-	* To edit the HairWorks attributes directly on the BluePrint component, enable the Override check box for the selected HairWorks Component.
-This disabled the inheritance from the HairWorks asset and now allows the user to edit the component directly.
+	* To edit the HairWorks attributes directly on the BluePrint component, enable the Override check box for the selected HairWorks Component. Â This disabled the inheritance from the HairWorks asset and now allows the user to edit the component directly.

 * Now add Blueprint character to a level.